manatlan/htag/docs/runners.md

 TODO: say more, because it's the new masterpiece ;-)

-This runner can simulate all older runners.
+This runner can simulate all old runners.
 All specialized features, that were in some runners only, are all available now.
 This runner is a pure python server (holding Websocket/HTTP connexions).
-Things like uvicorn/starlette/tornado ware overbloated for a server which can handle one client.
+Things like uvicorn/starlette/tornado were overbloated for a server which can handle one client ;-)

 ## Runner 'PyScript'